rickb777/sqlbuilder/README.md

 --------------

 `sqlbuilder` supports building queries for MySQL and Postgres databases.
-You can set the default DBMS used by the package-level Select, Update and Insert functions with:
+You can set the default DBMS used by the package-level Select, Update, Insert and Delete functions with:

 ```go
 sqlbuilder.DefaultDBMS = sqlbuilder.Postgres